Core Communication Major Courses

 Apprenticeship in Communication

-# These offerings are not generally counted as part of the nine courses for completion of the major.
-Only under extenuating circumstances does the Department change this position.
+* These offerings are not generally counted as part of the ten courses for completion of the major.
+Only under extenuating circumstances does the department change this position.

 Requirements for Minors